khanhuitse05/speech-and-text-unity-ios-android/README.md

-# SpeechAndText Unity iOS Android
+# Speech And Text in Unity iOS and Unity Android
-Speed and text in Unity iOS Android
+Speed to text and text to speed in Unity iOS and Unity Android

 ## Native Speech and Text
 * SpeechToText Android: https://developer.android.com/reference/android/speech/package-summary.html